Kani-shk/k8s-kind-app/README.md

 # K8s Kind Voting App

-A comprehensive guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying applications using Argo CD.
+Setting up a Kubernetes cluster using Kind on installing and configuring Argo CD, and deploying applications using Argo CD.

 ## Overview